getalp/wikIR/README.md

 ```

 # Details
-  * Right now our tool is designed to treat english wikipedia only
+  * Right now our tokenizer was mainly designed for english and does not work on non-latin alphabets
   * We delete all non alphanumeric characters
   * All tokens were lowercased
   * The data construction process is similar to [1] and [2] :